-Pro-forma financial statements for acquisitions of a predecessor entity, a business or businesses acquired by the issuer, or other entity
+Pro forma financial statements for acquisitions of a predecessor entity, a business or businesses acquired by the issuer, or other entity

-- 5.10(1) The financial statements for acquisitions of a predecessor entity, a business or businesses acquired by the issuer, or other entity must be filedincluded in the prospectus under Item 32 of Form 41-101F1, if the entities or businesses satisfy the conditions of paragraph 32.1(1)(a), (b), or (c) of Form 41-101F1.
+- 5.10(1) The financial statements for acquisitions of a predecessor entity, a business or businesses acquired by the issuer, or other entity must be filedincluded in the prospectus under Item 32 of Form 41-101F1, if the entities or businesses satisfy the conditions of paragraph 32.1(a), (b), or (c) of Form 41-101F1.
 Despite this requirement, acquisitions of a predecessor entity, a business or businesses acquired by the issuer, or other entity may also be subject to the requirements in Item 35 of Form 41-101F1.
 For example, the long form prospectus should include pro forma financial statements and a description of the entities or businesses.
-1 and - (a) the issuer was not a reporting issuer in any jurisdiction on the acquisition date in the case of a completed acquisition or immediately prior to the prospectus filing in the case of a proposed acquisition, as set out in section 35.1 of Form 41-101F1; or - (b) the issuer was a reporting issuer with only cash, cash equivalents or an exchange listing as its principal asset.
+1)(a), (b), or (c) unless, as contemplated in subsection 32.1(2) with respect to paragraph 32.1(1)(a) or (b) - (a) the issuer was a reporting issuer in any jurisdiction of Canada on the acquisition date in the case of a completed acquisition or immediately prior to the prospectus filing in the case of a proposed acquisition, - (b) the issuer did not have only cash, cash equivalents or an exchange listing as its principal asset, and - (c) the issuer provides disclosure under Item 35 of Form 41-101F1.

-If the issuer was a reporting issuer prior to the filing of the prospectus, but its principal asset was not cash, cash equivalents or its exchange listing, the issuer would be eligible to disclose the above-noted acquisitions in accordance with Item 35.
 The disclosure requirements applicable to a reporting issuer in Item 35 are intended to reflect the requirements that would be prescribed for such acquisitions in the reporting issuer's business acquisition report.

-- (2) An issuer that is subject to Item 32 must also consider the necessity of including pro forma financial statements pursuant to section 32.7 of Form 41-101F1 to illustrate the impact of the acquisition on the issuer's financial position and results of operations.
+- (2) An issuer that is subject to Item 32 must also consider the necessity of including proforma financial statements pursuant to section 32.7 of Form 41-101F1 to illustrate the impact of the acquisition on the issuer's financial position and results of operations.
 However, these pro forma financial statements are only required if their inclusion is necessary for the prospectus to contain full, true and plain disclosure of all material facts relating to the securities being distributed.
 Examples of when pro forma financial statements would likely be necessary are in cases where: - (a) the issuer has acquired multiple businesses over the relevant period; or - (b) the issuer has an active business and has acquired another business that will constitute its primary business going forward.